 University of North Carolina- Chapel Hill

 The PhD program at the University of North Carolina at Chapel Hill prides itself on developing the future leaders of the nursing field.
-Recent graduates have gone on to become professors at universities such as Duke, Vanderbilt, and Yale.
+Recent graduates have gone on to become professors at universities such as Duke University, Vanderbilt University, and Yale University.
 In order to prepare students for careers in academia, research experience is emphasized throughout the program.
 Current research includes topics as varied as reducing the risk of HIV among female prisoners, treating depression in Latina mothers, and the differences in nursing education throughout the world.

 School of Nursing UNC-Chapel Hill Carrington Hall, CB #7460 Chapel Hill, NC 27599 919-966-3731 nursing.unc.edu/degree/doctoral/index.html